ki4jgt/Book-of-the-Damned/README.md

 48. No two words carry the same meaning.
 49. Truth is with you in your suffering.
 50. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
+51. Learn to heal yourself from those whom life has broken.
-51. Do one thing every day that scares you; a sense of awe keeps the spirits up.
+52. Do one thing every day that scares you; a sense of awe keeps the spirits up.
+53. There is a time for superficialities, but true awareness lies deep below the surface.
-52. It doesn't go away just because you refuse to see it.
+54. It doesn't go away just because you refuse to see it.
-53. Get up and do it again.
+55. Get up and do it again.

 # The Divinity
 It is through infinite recession that Truth births all.
 Not absence, but potential.
 And through infinite assertion, she gives form.
 Solid and unyielding.